Neuropsychoanalytic Diagnosis ( Versus DSM Diagnosis, Part 2 )

-The DSM ( Diagnostic Manual of Mentall Illnesses) is the official manual of mental health disorders used by all mental health professionals to diagnose their patients.
-Your primary care physician also uses a version of this manual to diagnose their patient's mental disorders.
-This manual, like the manual for physical illnesses, is based in an assessment of a patient's symptoms.
-If you come to me or your family doctor we are going to ask you about your symptoms. " Where does it hurt?
-What hurts?
+The DSM ( Diagnostic and Statistical Manual of Mental Illnesses) is the official manual of mental health disorders used by all mental health professionals to diagnose their patients.
+Your psychiatrist also uses this manual to diagnose your mental disorder.
+This manual, like the manual for physical illnesses, is based in an assessment of your symptoms.
+If you come to me or your psychiatrist, we are going to ask you about your symptoms. " What hurts?
 In what way does it hurt?
 How long have you been hurting?
-How bad is your your mental pain and suffering?
-What are your symptoms ?
+What unpleasant feeling are you suffering from?
 "Let's say you answer the questions this way: " I am having trouble sleeping.
 I have lost weight.
 I have been crying a lot.
 I feel sad.
 I do not want to do anything.
 I have lost pleasure in everything.
 I have no joy.
 I feel worthless and I sometimes feel that the world would be a better place without me.
 I have seriously thought of suicide."
-Your doctor and your therapist will know that these are the symptoms of depression and we will diagnose you with a depressive disorder.
-We will choose the depressive disorder found in this manual that best describes your symptoms.
+Your psychiatrist and I will both know that these are the symptoms of depression and we will diagnose you with a depressive disorder.
+We will then choose the depressive disorder found in in the DSM that best describes your symptoms.
 In this case we would diagnose you with Major Depressive Disorder. ( More to come. )

 2Bill Huffman and David Moore